S

 Appearance

-• Pills — Colored lozenge/pill format (default).
+• Pills — Colored pill-style labels.

-• Simple — Small colored circle with text.
+• Simple — Small indicator with text.

 • Colored text — Text colored by value.

-• Raw — Plain text with tooltip.
+• Raw — Plain text.

 Manage values